micahwoods/micahwoods.github.io/_posts/2019-03-17-temperature-or-day-length.md

 Plots of the temperature-based turfgrass growth potential (which I haven't shown here) can be a clear way to see those temperature data in a more defined way, separating the dormant season from the growing season.

-Soil temperature may have something to do with it too, but [soil temperature is easily predicted](https://www.asianturfgrass.com/2018-08-10-soil-temperature-turf-hack/) from air temperature so I would not consider that separately; air temperature is probably sufficient.
+Soil temperature may have something to do with it too, but [soil temperature is easily predicted](https://www.asianturfgrass.com/2018-08-10-soil-temperature-turf-hack/) from air temperature.